 Gender inclusive housing is defined as a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
 Gender inclusive housing also provides housing options for students who may identify as transgender or are questioning their gender identity and/or do not wish to prescribe to gender classifications.
 This will also allow students who are uncomfortable with a same-sex roommate or do not wish to have a same-sex roommate to have more housing options to choose from.
 Through this policy gender inclusive refers to all areas of the specified residence halls, including by not limited to bedrooms, common rooms, and all bathroom facilities.

 At Becker College, any student regardless of gender identity, may choose to reside together.
-Students may live together in any multiple occupancy bedroom on a mixed-gender floor in Willow, Spruce, Barrett, Oak, Winslow or Bancroft.
+Students may live together in any multiple occupancy bedroom on a mixed-gender floor in Willow, Spruce, Barrett, Oak, Winslow, or Bancroft.

-Current Becker Students
+How Do Current Becker Students Choose Gender Inclusive Housing?

 Gender inclusive housing is the students’ decision and will never be forced upon an individual.
-If a vacancy occurs the students in the room will have 72 hours to fill the vacancy regardless of gender.
-If the vacancy is not filled the room will revert back to a single gender space, which Residence Life may fill as needed.
+If a vacancy occurs, the students in the room will have 72 hours to fill the vacancy regardless of gender.
+If the vacancy is not filled, the room will revert back to a single gender space, which Residence Life may fill as needed.
 Vacancies in suites and apartments will be handled on a case by case basis, to ensure that all parties are comfortable with the make-up of the space.